Settings

 Is the following statement True or False:

-For GDPR, organisations need to get permission from individuals before collecting their data.
+For GDPR, organizations need to get permission from individuals before collecting their data.

 Consent is a crucial aspect of GDPR compliance.
 Organizations need to get clear permission from individuals before collecting or using their data.
 Individuals have the right to say no and can withdraw their consent at any time.
 A good example of this is when you log onto a website and accept the cookie policy.